 Brave at Night’s kingdom management RPG Yes, Your Grace is now in beta, and we had a chance to play it.
 We got a peek at the beautiful pixel art, management elements, and choices system.

-Better yet, we got to see how it all affects your king’s personally.
+Better yet, we got to see how it all affects your king’s personality.

 Yes, Your Grace sets you as the ruler of a Renaissance period castle.
 You play Eryk, a king with a small kingdom to rule and a big family to keep.